jayrebornn/jayrebornn.github.io/_posts/2024-12-13-Sherlock-Noxious.md

 Answer: `DC001`

--Task 6: To get the actual credentials of the victim user we need to stitch together multiple values from the ntlm negotiation packets.
+Task 6: To get the actual credentials of the victim user we need to stitch together multiple values from the ntlm negotiation packets.
 What is the NTLM server challenge value?

 For this challenge we had to locate a packet that contained the challenge value, once found we went to the packet and sifted through it until we found the challenge value.
 We can use the following method
  SMB2 (Server Message Block ProtocolVersion 2) -> Session Setup Response (0x1) -> Security Blob -> GSS-API Generic -> SimpleProtected Negotiation -> negTokenTarg -> NTLM Secure Service Provider -> NTLM Server Challenge.